jantumajer/VSLite_CZnetwork/README.md

 Be aware that the runtime of the `RUN.R` script is proportional to the number of iterations selected during the parameterization of the VS-Lite model.
 The reasonable number of iterations considering both potential variability of parameters and runtime is 2,500-10,000.

 Scripts were developed using R version 4.2.2. and RStudio version 2024.09.1.
+No specific installation is needed, script `RUN.R` can be directly opened in R or RStudio.

 ### Instructions
 Instructions for using R-scripts are provided as annotations directly throughout the scripts.
 Similarly, scripts also automatically load all packages required for their functionality.